Connect with others who understand.

 • Secondary Raynaud’s phenomenon is when the affected person has a medical condition such as MS that is associated with the disorder.

-People with autoimmune diseases like MS are at higher risk for Raynaud's phenomenon.
-Women tend to develop the condition more often than men, and it is more common in places with colder temperatures.
+People with autoimmune diseases like MS are at higher risk for Raynaud’s phenomenon.
+According to Mayo Clinic, women tend to develop the condition more often than men, and it’s more common in places with colder temperatures.

 Raynaud’s phenomenon can also occur as an occupational injury or a side effect of some medications, including interferon-beta, a medication used to treat relapsing-remitting MS.